-"Child/ren" means a person who is under the age of 18 years (s15 Children's Act 2014).

-"Child Abuse" can involve ongoing, repeated or persistent abuse, or may arise from a single incident.
-Child Abuse may take many forms, but it can be categorised into four different types:

-- i.
-Physical harm, including excessive discipline - ii.
-Sexual Abuse - iii.
-Psychological Abuse (including (Family) Violence) - iv.
-Neglect, ill treatment or deprivation
+- "Child/ren" means a person who is under the age of 18 years (s15 Children's Act 2014). - "Child Abuse" can involve ongoing, repeated or persistent abuse, or may arise from a single incident.
+Child Abuse may take many forms, but it can be categorised into four different types: - Physical harm, including excessive discipline - Sexual Abuse - Psychological Abuse (including (Family) Violence) - Neglect, ill treatment or deprivation